With bad actors targeting sensitive data, many organizations are looking for new ways to monitor and improve their data security — Enter: ISO 27001.

 Of course, like most standards, the certification process can seem daunting at first glance.
 Here’s what you need to know before your organization decides to pursue an ISO 27001 certification.

-ISO/IEC 27001:2013 was published by the International Organization for Standards (ISO) and International Electrotechnical Commission (IEC) in October 2005 and revised in 2013.
-It focuses on building strong information security management systems (ISMS) within organizations.
+ISO/IEC 27001:2022 was first published by the International Organization for Standards (ISO) and International Electrotechnical Commission (IEC) in October 2005, revised in 2013, and again in 2022.
+It focuses on building a strong information security management system (ISMS) within organizations.

-One of the most widely used security frameworks, ISO 27001 is a risk-driven standard that focuses on data confidentiality, integrity, and availability.
+As one of the most widely used security frameworks around the word, ISO 27001 is a risk-driven standard that focuses on data confidentiality, integrity, and availability.
 The standard aims to help organizations have a stronger, more holistic approach to data security.

 ISO 27001 and SOC 2 are two of the most popular cybersecurity assessments that verify an organization’s ability to mitigate risk and protect information.
 However, the two standards are not interchangeable.